tModLoader/tModLoader/PortingNotes_1.4.5.md

   - anyX (anyWood, anySand, etc) all removed.
 We should no longer need to maintain those old recipe group approaches.
   - useX (useWood, ext) also removed.
 Same.
   - Need needTorchGodsFavor condition
-  - needEverythingSeed seems to be replaced by needMechdusa
+  - needEverythingSeed seems to be replaced by needMechdusa.
+TODo: Rename Condition.ZenithWorld?
   - Recipe item consumption seems to be in another class now, patches need to be moved.
 GetIngredientCraftingDiscount also needs to be tweaked to work again for modded RecipeLoader.ConsumeIngredient
   - RecipeGroup.Register merge feature needs to be reworked to look up correct GetPlaceholderItemType and merge missing items with Add instead of Union.
+    - Done, but since RecipeGroups no longer have names, the logic currently just checks the 1st item (GetPlaceholderItemType).
 - ItemSlot flow changed a lot.
 AccCheck no longer exists, replaced by CanEquipAccessoryInSlot?
 - DyeSwap/ModSlotDyeSwap needs new approach
 - Pretty much all OnTileConverted and similar hooks/patches need to be reworked.
 - WorldGen.ValidAnchorForMultiDirectionalTile needs to check IsClosedDoor not tile type 10
 - Item192 uses Projectile.kiteSoundPitch.
 How do we do that?
+- New AmmoID.Sets.IsSpecialist doesn't contain Sand anymore.
+Is that expected?
+- QuickSpawnItem can now go directly into player inventory.
+Before it would return Item.NewItem index int.
+Mods sometimes want to modify the resulting item when spawning.
+This is more difficult now.

 # New Fields that might need more documentation